K4zuki/frdm_i2s/note.md

 These configuration options cannot be changed after the SAI transmitter or receiver is enabled.

 ### 54.4.5 Data FIFO

-Each transmit and receive channel includes a FIFO of size 8 × 32-bit.
+Each transmit and receive channel includes a FIFO of size 8 x 32-bit.
 The FIFO data is accessed using the SAI Transmit/Receive Data Registers.

 #### 54.4.5.1 Data alignment

 Data in the FIFO can be aligned anywhere within the 32-bit wide register through the use of the First Bit Shifted configuration field, which selects the bit index (between 31 and 0) of the first bit shifted.